Clan Crichton

 Clan Crichton is a Lowland Scottish clan that historically ruled Dumfries.

 History

 Origins of the clan

 One of the earliest baronies around Edinburgh was formed from the lands of Kreitton and is mentioned in charters of the early 12th century.
 In 1128 Thurstan de Crechtune witnessed the foundation of Holyrood Abbey by David I of Scotland.
-Thurstan's son, Thomas de Crichton is listed on the Ragman Rolls of 1296, swearing fealty to Edward I of England.
+A presumed descendant, Thomas de Crichton, is listed on the Ragman Rolls of 1296, swearing fealty to Edward I of England.
 Thomas's three sons each extended the family's holdings.
 The second son, William, married Isobel de Ross who was the heiress to the barony of Sanquhar in Dumfriesshire.